gryffydd/algae/README.md

 same characteristic as the 'Sum of the Squares' approach forming barriers or rather borders around the territory claimed.
 Older Stronger cells would hold on to territory and the configuration was pretty stable.
-A variant that had Older Weaker cells created the difused behaviour as previously observed.
+A variant that had Older Weaker cells created the diffused behaviour as previously observed.
 The really interesting behaviour that has been created at the time of this edit is a simple `1 + (MAX_AGE - Age) / 8` (as an intger) with a `MATES_RATE = 1.5`.
 This creates a field of cells that hold for a while until they are overrun by